pahaze/refunked/README.md

 Some big things (or little things) that we have added and/or changed are

  - Lua support!
 Very limited right now though, and only for desktop at the moment.
  - Themes!!!
-ReFunked can look like your favorite engine, whether it be Kade Engine (1.3-1.4.2, 1.5-1.7, and even 1.8 soon), Psych Engine, Mic'd Up, or even vanilla if you dig that!
+ReFunked can look like your favorite engine, whether it be Forever Engine, Kade Engine (1.2 and older, 1.3-1.4.2, 1.5-1.7, and even 1.8 soon), Psych Engine, Mic'd Up, Tr1ngle, or even vanilla if you dig that!
  - Unhardcoded characters, songs, stages, and themes on desktop!
  - Unhardcoded songs (no characters/stages) on web!
  - Some easter eggs are around the engine.
 Have fun finding them if you want.